meher5022/nostalgia_analysis/README.md

 The third and most macro-level dataset uses **Google Trends data** to plot search interest over time across two competing cultural forces: **Digital Fatigue** (Brain Rot, AI Slop, Doomscrolling) and **Nostalgia** (Film Camera, Vintage, Retro Style, Y2K Aesthetic, 2000s).

-This is where the hypothesis becomes testable at scale.

 **What the data reveals:**

 - **Google Trends Over Time** plots all search terms against three cultural fault lines:
   - **March 2020** — Pandemic lockdowns.
 The world went online, all at once.
   - **January 2021** — The TikTok Boom.
 Short-form video rewired attention spans globally.
-  - **January 2023** — The AI Boom.
-Suddenly, even *content creation* felt automated.
+  - **January 2023** — The AI Boom. *content creation* becomes automated.

 ![google_trends_over_time](visuals/google_trends_over_time.png)

-  Each of these events represents an escalation in digital saturation.
-Watch what the nostalgia lines do in response.
+  Each of these events represents an escalation in digital saturation. the nostalgia lines act in response.

 - **Digital Fatigue vs. Nostalgia Composite Scores** condense the complexity into two clean trend lines.
 The key question: do they move *together*?
 Does one *lead* the other?